Characterisation of Cosmic Ray Induced Noise Events in AstroSat-CZT Imager

 \begin{enumerate}

-\item Those tracing linear tracks indicating trajectories of physical entities along them (Fig. \ref{fig:DDH}, \emph{Top}).
-This points to the origin being charged particles which deposit their energy over multiple pixels that fall on its trajectory of motion through the detector.
+\item Those tracing linear tracks indicating trajectories of physical entities along them (Fig. \ref{fig:DDH}, a,b ).
+This points to the origin being charged particles which deposit their energy over multiple pixels that fall on their trajectory of motion through the detector.